-The truth is, not only will having a better energy rating in your home save you money on bills, you can also avail of various grants offered by The Sustainable Energy Authority of Ireland (SEAI) to help with the costs of having new systems installed.
+The truth is, not only will having a better energy rating in your home save you money on bills, but you can also avail of various grants offered by The Sustainable Energy Authority of Ireland (SEAI) to help with the costs of having new systems installed.

 If you’re thinking of going down this route, we’ve got a list of the various SEAI grants available and how to apply.

-Heat pump grants
+Heat pump and controls grants

-Solar water heating grant
+Solar water heating and electricity grant

-How to apply for an SEAI grant:
+How to apply for an SEAI grant in Ireland: